InnerSourceCommons/InnerSourceLearningPath/product/05-shared-ownership.md

 Just because two projects you depend on use pull requests on a daily basis does not mean that their openess to team-external contributions is the same.

 InnerSource comes with different best practices.
-In order to avoid confusion and frusttration for contributors it is important for host teams to define for their InnerSource project which governance model they want to adopt.
+In order to avoid confusion and frustration for contributors it is important for host teams to define for their InnerSource project which governance model they want to adopt.
 Much like in Open Source these governance levels can differ substantially.

 In the InnerSource Commons we provide an InnerSource pattern that defines at least three governance levels: